 The field of political economy is one of the MIT's longstanding strengths; indeed, MIT is one of the few departments in the country to offer it as a separate subfield.
 "Political economy" has multiple meanings in the social sciences.
 At MIT, the term refers to the study of how economic and political systems are linked, and focuses on cultivating a deep understanding and mastery of various theoretical and empirical literatures and paradigms for analyzing state-economy relations.
 The field is methodologically eclectic, drawing on work anchored in the full range of methods and approaches, and the core political economy faculty span the other subfields, including American, Comparative, International Relations, and Methods.
 A core proseminar covers major bodies of political-economic thought and considers a range of economic, sociological, and institutional approaches to political economy.
-Beyond this, the department offers a wide range of more specialized courses in political economy.
-These include courses on the American political economy, the comparative political economy of the rich democracies, comparative political economy of the developing countries, international political economy, and advanced courses on other topics including among others trade, migration, and technology.
+Beyond this, the department offers a wide range of more specialized courses in political economy of the rich democracies, comparative political economy of the developing countries, international political economy, and advanced courses on other topics including among others trade, migration, and technology.